cttsai/illinois-cross-lingual-wikifier/README.md

 ### Setup (for CogComp members)
 To run an example with defualt models:
+* Fork the project, checkout the demo branch, and go to the root directory of the project
 * ln -s /shared/preprocessed/ctsai12/multilingual/xlwikifier-data/brown-clusters/ brown-clusters
 * ln -s /shared/preprocessed/ctsai12/multilingual/xlwikifier-data/models models
 * mvn dependency:copy-dependencies